VIVODERM SKIN CARE – A NATURAL SKIN CARE LINE

 Coconut Oil and Natural Skincare

-Written by Vivoderm Admin on .
+Written by Rachelle at Vivoderm on .
 Posted in Fundamentals, Natural Skincare

 This week marks the official start of fall.
 This might make some of you happy and others sad.
 So as the summer draws to a close, we transition from hot, humid days, to cooler, dry temperatures.
 Our summer clothing will go to the back of the closet and slowly be replaced with cozy sweaters and boots.
 And like our clothing, our skincare products should also be rotated to reflect the changing climate and needs.